echoedinvoker/playwright/6-end-to-end/25-add-assertion-for-action-perform/memo.md

 ### _Risk 2: Products in the cart appears delayed_

+> And notice that isVisible action cannot trigger auto-wait mech.

 ![Alt risk 2: products in the cart will delayed appear](pic/10.jpg)

 ![Alt make sure previous page don't have same element](pic/11.jpg)